ec500-software-engineering/case-study-xcliang777/README.md

-# case-study-xcliang777
+# case-study-xcliang777： Stellarium
-case-study-xcliang777 created by GitHub Classroom

-Please read the PDF.
+All in the PDF file.